okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 ### Mobile SDKs

-We also have mobile SDKs for Android, React Native, iOS, and Xamarin.
+Okta also has mobile SDKs for Android, React Native, iOS, and Xamarin.

 For mobile apps, embedding the Sign-In Widget isn't currently supported.
 A possible workaround is to redirect to Okta for authentication and [customize the hosted Sign-In Widget](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget).
 Support is provided for building your own UI in mobile apps.